-Immunotherapy is a new cancer treatment that stimulates a patient's immune system to better fight disease.
+Immunotherapy is a new cancer treatment that stimulates the immune system to better fight disease.
 It is also known as targeted therapy or biotherapy.
-Our research studies include Phase I and Phase II clinical trials.
-These trials are paving the way for other steps that may turn immunotherapy into a standard leukemia treatment, and someday even a cure.
+Our research studies include Phase 1 and Phase 2 clinical trials.
+These trials are paving the way for other steps that may turn immunotherapy into a standard treatment for childhood leukemia, and someday even a cure.

 Doctors hope that when this new therapy is fully tested:

-- It will work quickly, so leukemia treatment takes weeks, not years.
+- It will work quickly, so pediatric leukemia treatment takes weeks, not years.

 - It will have milder side effects than other treatments, like chemotherapy.

-PLAT-01 is a Phase I trial.
-PLAT-02 is a Phase I and Phase II trial.
-Phase I trials focus on finding out how much of a therapy to give, how to give it, how often to give it and when side effects occur.
-Phase II trials look at whether a therapy is safe and whether it works in people who have a certain disease.
+PLAT-02 is a Phase 1 and Phase 2 trial.
+Phase 1 trials focus on finding out how much of a therapy to give, how to give it, how often to give it and when side effects occur.
+Phase 2 trials look at whether a therapy is safe and whether it works in people who have a certain disease.

 Through the PLAT studies, researchers are working to answer these questions:

-- Is T-cell therapy safe to give to patients with relapsed or refractory ALL?
+- Is T-cell therapy safe to give to children and young adults with relapsed or refractory ALL?

-- What is the largest dose that patients can stand (the maximum tolerated dose)?
+- What is the largest dose that children and young adults can stand (the maximum tolerated dose)?

 - Does T-cell therapy work against ALL?